-We’re growing impatient for something to produce an edible food for us.
-The cabbage is growing wider than I imagined it would, but isn’t yet curling into that tight, familiar ball that we expect.
-Hopefully it will soon.
+We’re growing impatient for something to produce edible food for us.
+The cabbage is growing wider than I imagined it would but isn’t yet curling into that tight, familiar ball that we expect.
+Hopefully, it will soon.
 Have I mentioned how impatient we are for these plants to become our food?

 Elsewhere in the garden, the catmint has sprouted it’s pretty purple flowers.
 I am on the hunt for some recipes to eat this herb (yes, it is edible … and for humans).
 If you know of any, please let me know.

 Last weekend, Shawn and I cleaned up a long bed by the house and Shawn mulched it.
 I cannot tell you what an improvement it is.

 There are flowers blossoming everywhere, in all hues and shapes.
 For the first time ever, I am appreciating the bright, vibrant, electric blooms of the rhododendrons planted in a neat row by our house.

 But, if you don’t mind, our weekend is starting and we’ve been cooped up all week.
 Naturally, we can’t wait to stretch our legs and breathe in the fresh May air.
 So, off we go … have a good one.